 - General Recommenders: Use this type for recommenders other than your counselor or teachers.
 You can add up to eight additional recommendation requests.
 Some colleges you apply to may allow you to submit one or more of this type of recommendation, but other colleges may not accept them.

 Counselor recommendations are only required for first-year applications.

 If you are a current high school student, you should request a counselor recommendation from your School Counselor and academic recommendations from teachers or others who know your academic work.

 If you're a current college student planning to apply as a Transfer, you do not need any counselor recommendations.

-See Request a recommendation for information on requesting a letter from a recommender.
+See how to request a recommendation for information on requesting a letter from a recommender.